 For fiscal 2012, the Compensation Committee established metrics to focus the Company's executives on increasing operating income, reducing costs and generating cash from operations (or "free cash flow"), which the Compensation Committee believes are key drivers for the Company's success and are aligned with our long-term strategy.
 In fiscal 2012, a portion of each participant's target bonus percentage was allocated 70% to operating income and 30% to business-related goals having objective measurement ("Personal Goals").
 The Compensation Committee chose two equally weighted additional financial metrics as the Personal Goals for the named executive officers, namely cost savings and free cash flow.
 The metrics were weighted 70% for operating income, 15% for costs savings and 15% for free cash flow.
-The weighting of the operating income metric was increased from 40% in fiscal 2011 to 70% in fiscal 2012, emphasizing the Company's focus on driving profitability and efficiency in fiscal 2012.
+The weighting of the operating income and 30% to business-related goals having objective measurement ("Personal Goals").
+The Compensation Committee chose two equally weighted additional financial metrics as the Personal Goals for the named executive officers, namely cost savings and free cash flow.
+The metrics were weighted 70% for operating income, 15% for costs savings and 15% for free cash flow.
+The weighting of the operating income and 30% business-related to 2011 to 70% in fiscal 2012, emphasizing the Company's focus on driving profitability and efficiency in fiscal 2012.
 The Compensation Committee conditioned all bonus payments on the Company achieving the threshold level of operating income.
-Operating income for 2012 was to be determined exclusive of the impact of acquisitions or divestitures, the impact of any restructuring charges, any expenses variances to budget related to @Ventures, which conducts the Company's venture capital investing activities, and any expenses related to the Company's director nomination process for the 2011 Annual Meeting of Stockholders.
-Free cash flow was to be determined excluding the impact of any acquisitions or divestitures and equal to the difference between net cash (used in) provided by operating activities of continuing operations less additions to property and equipment.
-As a term of his employment offer, Mr. Nightingale was guaranteed a minimum payment of \$200,000 under the 2012 MIP.
+Operating income for 2012 was to be determined exclusive of the impact of acquisitions or divestitures, the impact of any restructuring charges, any expense variances to budget related to @Ventures, which conducts the Company's venture capital investing activities, and any expenses related to the Company's director nomination process for the 2011 Annual Meeting of Stockholders.
+Free cash flow was to be determined excluding the impact of any acquisitions or divestitures and equal to the difference between net cash (used in) pr